Shaswin18/login_practice/readme.md

 A RESTful API for user authentication.
 This API provides endpoints for user registration, login, logout, and a single protected route.

+Base URL for all API endpoints: https://login-practice-125p.onrender.com/ For example, to register a new user, send a POST request to: https://login-practice-125p.onrender.com/auth/signup

 ## API Endpoints

 ### POST /auth/signup